ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 #### Spring Data JPA

-Spring Data JPA provides more tools to update the data.
-As already mentioned does Spring Data JPA have an abstraction layer above the data, entities.
+Spring Data JPA provides more tools to update the data, like the proxy around the entities.
 The state of these entities is stored in a persistence context.
 By using this, Spring Data JPA is able to keep track of the changes to these entities.
 It uses the information of these changes to keep the database up to date.
-Spring Data JPA makes from these entities, managed entities.
+Spring Data JPA makes managed entities from these entities.
 Instead of always needing to create queries to update data in the database, we can edit these entities.
 These changes will than always be persisted automatically.
-This tracking is called dirty tracking because when you change the entities, these updates are making the entity "dirty" because the state is different than the data from the database.
+This tracking is called dirty tracking because when you change the entities, these updates are making the entity "dirty" because the state is different than in the database.
-When the Hibernate session will be flushed, these changes will be persisted so they will be clean again.
+When the Hibernate session is flushed, these changes will be persisted, and the entity will be "clean" again.
-This will only be done in transactional methods.
+This will only be done for changes within a transaction.
-If methods are not in a transactional context, it is the responsibility of the program to persist the changes.
+If the changes are not done within a transactional context, you will have to call the save method of the repository to persist those changes.
-This can be done by calling the save method on the repository.

 If you want to make bigger changes, it is also possible to create update methods in the repositories.
 Like querying the database and creating entities, you can also create methods in the repository.